TheSica/dotfiles/docs/misc.md

     * [ ] make init files add source/tmux source to the path
     * [ ] make `clean_command` that removes all installed files
     * [ ] add `init` command that doesn't install any dependencies, just uses zip files to avoid sudo apt installs
+    * [ ] if a step fails, exit
+    * [ ] nvim init.sh isnt relative to its location, it depends from where the root init.sh was launched
+    * [ ] u need to add sudo apt-get install zsh
+    * [ ] install zsh as last step to avoid problems from its install.sh